 - Heating and lighting

 - Glass cleaner and disinfectant

-- Emergency funds needed for vet fees, or to cover the insurance excess
+- Funds needed for vet fees, or to cover the insurance excess

 You should have a rainy-day fund that’s there just in case your snake gets sick or requires a new vivarium or new equipment.

 There are 3 options available for housing a gopher snake:

 |Wooden:||Wood is an excellent insulator.
 These enclosures are ideal for maintaining a steady temperature.|